sr99622/libonvif/README.md

 </details>

----

 <details>
 <summary>Windows</summary>

 * ## Step 1.
 Install Python

   Python is required for this application and is not installed on Windows by default.
-  The minimum required version for this application is 3.8.
+The minimum required version for this application is 3.10.
 The python installer can be downloaded from https://www.python.org/downloads/.
 To check if python has already been installed on the machine, use the command

   ```
   python --version
   ```

-  Note that windows may present an installation prompt if python is not already present, however, the default version may be 3.7, which is insufficient to properly run the application.
-Please select a python version which is 3.8 or higher.
+  Note that windows may present an installation prompt if python is not already present, however, the default version may be insufficient to properly run the application.
+Please select a python version which is 3.10 or higher.

 * ## Step 2.
-Create virtual environment
+Create Virtual Environment

   ```
   python -m venv myenv